VasilZlatanov/Catalog/README.md

-# Catalog
+# Catalog API
-An example of .NET 5 REST API
+This is a simple example of an API using .NET.